asiffer/wg-easy-vpn/README.md

 We suppose you have a server with a public address (reachable through the following domain name: wg.example.net), and you want to connect some clients to it.
-By default server files will be located in `/etc/wireguard` and clients files will be located in `/etc/wireguard/clients`, therefore the following commands are likely to be run as root.
+By default server files are located in `/etc/wireguard` and clients files are located in `/etc/wireguard/clients`, therefore the following commands are likely to be run as root.

 First, let us create the server (`wg0` is the name of the connection):